iGardening Logo Large Transparent Background

 Q: Can I grow Pinkcurrants in containers?

 A: Yes, you can!
 Pinkcurrant ‘Gloire de Sablons’ can be grown in pots or containers, making them easy to grow and ideal for smaller gardens or patios.
-Just ensure the container has good drainage and feed regularly to maintain healthy growth.
+Ensure the container has good drainage and feed regularly to maintain healthy growth.

 Q: Do Pinkcurrants have any special fragrance?

 A: Definitely!
-These plants not only produce juicy fruits but also have a pleasant scent that adds to their appeal in the garden.
+These plants produce juicy fruits and have a pleasant scent that adds to their appeal in the garden.
 Their fragrance can attract pollinators as well.

 Q: Where can I buy Pinkcurrant ‘Gloire de Sablons’ plants?